Smart AC Control: Sensibo vs tado°

 While we have two devices that would appear to offer similar capability at first glance, the use cases vary considerably and warrant careful consideration of what you are trying to achieve.
 If you are just looking for the ability to monitor and control your air conditioner from anywhere via your smartphone, then Sensibo has you covered with the Sky.
 At US$119 it's a good deal at it’s price point, is simple to set up and use, and delivers on it's advertised purpose.

 If you want more automated control akin to a smart thermostat product, the tado° Smart AC Control is what you are looking for.
 Set up is a little more involved, but not rocket science, and the end result is a configurable automated climate control solution.
 If you want to monitor what your AC is doing though, this is not the product for you.
 Given the focus on the Home and Away modes to drive the correct behavior, using the geo-fence feature is really a must to get the best value out of this solution, so keep that in mind.
 Battery usage has, however, been negligible and suggests it's been done right.
 The automation and extra configuration options come at a price, US$179 to be exact.

 Integration options are a bit lacking for both products, each supporting Amazon Echo, Google Home, and IFTTT only (tado° does offer HomeKit support for it's thermostat products via a bridge, but it's not available for the Smart AC Control).
 For the simple purpose of these devices though, those would likely be sufficient for many people, with IFTTT providing some cross-device trigger options if required.

-Both devices are available direct from the respective maker's online stores.
+Both devices are available direct from the respective maker's online stores or through Amazon.